 A torrent VPN does not just hide your identity.
 But it also protects you from hackers.
 Indeed, hackers are more active on P2P sharing sites, unfortunately.
 Because your computer is a node of the P2P network and it makes it easier to break into your system and access your private data and files.

-A VPN for torrenting will encrypt your data and won’t let hackers steal your information.
+VPNs for torrenting will encrypt your data and won’t let hackers steal your information.
 The VPN server acts as a bridge between your computer and the internet.
-Loaded with a powerful antivirus and protections against spyware, malware and ransomware, it will protect your device against malicious attacks.
+Loaded with a powerful antivirus and protection against spyware, malware and ransomware, it will protect your device against malicious attacks.

 Getting caught torrenting copyrighted content

 How do copyright trolls find you?

 That’s a good question.
 Have you ever wondered how they can catch torrent users?
 First, you should know that copyright holders are monitoring P2P traffic.
 Not all of it, of course, only the one that’s related to their copyrighted content.

 To start with, they find a torrent file that infringes copyrights (or worse, they upload their own malicious torrents – what we call torrent poisoning).
 It can come from PirateBay for example.
 And they add it to their torrent client, as you would do.
 Then, they can access the peers’ IP address, country, and the torrent client they use.
 Indeed, this information is visible to everyone sharing the file, under the Peers tab…